GOcontroll/GOcontroll-Simulink/README.md

 # GOcontroll-Simulink
-A base project containing the GOcontroll blockset to start developing a Simulink model
+A base project containing the GOcontroll blockset to start developing a Simulink model This is the branch made with Matlab 2023b, it will not work for 2018b, see the 2018b branch for that version.

 ## Upgrading from the 2018b blockset